a mechanic preparing to replace a car engine

 Excessive exhaust smoke

 One tell-tale sign of needing an engine replacement is if there’s so much smoke coming from the exhaust pipe.
 You can actually tell what’s wrong with the engine based on the color of the smoke.
-If it’s blue, the engine’s piston rings and valve seals are worn out, causing the engine oil to leak into the combustion chamber.
-As a result, the engine burns too much oil, reducing the efficiency of your car.
+If it’s blue, the engine’s piston rings and valve seals are worn, allowing oil to leak into the combustion chamber.
+As a result, the engine burns too much oil, reducing your car’s efficiency.

 Meanwhile, if it’s black smoke, the fuel injectors are faulty, so your car’s engine burns more fuel than necessary.
 Your vehicle can also produce thick white smoke.
 This could mean that the coolant leaked into the combustion chamber due to a cracked engine block.